-Please click here to view the Ordinance
+Please click here to view important information regarding the upcoming South Arlington Road project.

 Beginning March 1 the City of Park Hills will be switching Police and Fire Dispatch Services from Erlanger to Kenton County.